microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

 Plugins are simply C# classes that expose one or more methods to perform some tasks.
 Our project already contains two plugins: one to retrieve a list of destinations that the travel agency makes available to their customers and one to retrieve the current temperature of a location.
 Let's take a look at the first one.

+1. Stop the debugging experience in Visual Studio.
-1. Double click on the `DestinationPlugin.cs` file in the `Plugins` folder in Solution Explorer.
+2. Double click on the `DestinationPlugin.cs` file in the `Plugins` folder in Solution Explorer.
-2. The class contains a single method called `GetDestinations()`, which returns a list of destinations given a series of tags passed in input.
+3. The class contains a single method called `GetDestinations()`, which returns a list of destinations given a series of tags passed in input.
 For the sake of simplicity, the full list of destinations is hardcoded.
 Every destination is described by a `Location`, a `Country`, a `Description` and `Tags`, which is a collection of string.
 This is an excerpt of the implementation:

     ```csharp
     public List<Destination> GetDestinations(string[] tags)